Warzone2100/warzone2100/doc/PathfindingBench.md

     tests/movebench/run.sh --acceptance --score --markdown \
         --pathfindingbackend=<stack>,<flag> --against='--pathfindingbackend=<stack>'

+The reference sweep runs with only the arguments named inside --against, so anything the main sweep also needs, ex. a --configdir, is named again there.

 Quote both tables.
 The synthetic cells respond to different mechanisms than the real maps do, and a change that helps one repeatedly turns out to tax the other.